 Michigan cannot simply shut down Line 5 without offering alternative

-solutions to support their own state and their neighbors.
+solutions to support their own state and their neighbours.

 Andre and A.M.I.C.E (1967) The use of coal tar enamel for lining and wrapping pipes.
 The Civil Engineer in South Africa.